The Ultimate Guide on How to Secure Your Boat for a Hurricane

 Make a Personal Hurricane Evacuation Plan

-Plan A Haul your boat as far away from the water and coastline as possible, and secure it at home or a nearby storage facility.
+- Plan A: Haul your boat as far away from the water and coastline as possible, and secure it on the trailer at home or a nearby storage facility.

 Check Your Boat Insurance's Hurricane Coverage